ThilinaDGunasekara/Point-Of-Sales-POS-System-By-Using-Hibernate-and-Layered-Architecture-/README.md

-# Stainless Steel Management System
+# Point Of Sales(POS) System By Using Hibernate and Layered Architecture

-#Introduction
+# Introduction

 This application is simple POS(Point Of Sales) system who can use to sore,

         customer details
         item details
         orders detail

 And also this application was developed by using Hibernate and layered architecture.

-#Requirements
+# Requirements

 Before use this application you must need to install JAVA runtime environment and MYSQL database management services.. links :